Are Coloured uPVC Windows What You Need?

 Install uPVC Windows and Save Money on Your Bills!

-The British Fenestration Rating Council (BFRC) - the UK authority for independent rating of windows efficiency - has created a system in 2004 called WERS (Window Energy Rating Scheme) that helps consumers to understand the level of efficiency of their windows.
+The British Fenestration Rating Council (BFRC) - the UK authority for the independent rating of windows efficiency - has created a system in 2004 called WERS (Window Energy Rating Scheme) that helps consumers to understand the level of efficiency of their windows.
 The system uses an A++/G scale, rating the uPVC windows that have a better performance with A++ and the least with a G, and an easy-to-understand rainbow bar, similar to the one used for other household appliances.

 Good to know: over 75% of uPVC windows are rated with an A!